ianwijma/ian.wij.ma/content/blog/001-foo-post.md

 slug: hello-world
 ---

-First!

-Yep, this is the first blog post I created with many more come about various topics.
-From cool programs to craft beers.
+This is my first blog post.
+This contains anything then a hello and welcome to my site!